Random Drug Testing

 • Helps employers identify workers with substance abuse problems and establishes proper treatment plans

-Random testing is so effective due to the element of surprise.
-Although employees are aware that they might be tested, they’re not sure of exactly when so random selections and testing should be performed at least quarterly.
-However, each company policy differs, and some employers test more frequently than others.
+Random testing is effective because it has the element of surprise.
+Although employees are aware that they might be tested, they’re not sure of exactly when, so random selections and testing should be performed at least quarterly.
+However, each company's policy differs, and some employers test more frequently than others.

 However, random drug testing is ineffective if it does not meet best practices and achieve compliance with regulatory standards.
 Here are some recommended best practices that employers should consider when implementing a random drug and alcohol testing program.